taylornguyen527/taylornguyen527.github.io/_portfolio/Seattle Crime Analysis.md

 ![Figure 3: Most frequent crimes in Seattle](https://raw.githubusercontent.com/taylornguyen527/Seattle_Crime_Analysis/main/Figures/Top10_count.png)

 Interestingly, these high-growth categories do not make the top 10 list of popular crimes in Seattle.
 The most frequently committed crime in 2022 is Larceny/Theft, accounting for 24,115 cases and contributing to more than a third of all crimes in Seattle.
 Following closely are Assault and Burglary, with 11,402 and 8,742 cases, respectively.
-Collectively, these top three crimes, constituting 10% of total crimes, contribute to 65% of all reported incidents.
+Collectively, these top three crimes out of all 31 crimes, contribute to 65% of all reported incidents.

 ![Figure 4: Popular crime changes overtime](https://raw.githubusercontent.com/taylornguyen527/Seattle_Crime_Analysis/main/Figures/Top3_count_overtime.png)